boravymuth/github.io/README.md

 # About Me
 My name is **Muth Boravy**, was born in Battambang province, Cambodia.
-Currently I work at [Institute of Technology of Cambodia (ITC)](https://itc.edu.kh/about-institute-of-technology-of-cambodia/) in Phnom Penh, Cambodia, as mathematics lecturer at Department of Applied Mathematics and Statistics.
+Currently I work at [Institute of Technology of Cambodia (ITC)](https://itc.edu.kh/about-institute-of-technology-of-cambodia/) in Phnom Penh, Cambodia, as part-time  mathematics lecturer at Department of Applied Mathematics and Statistics.

 ## Education
 > * Bachelor degree: Nuclear Engineering (2009-2013) at National University of Battambang, Cambodia.